LRCFS/lrcfs-file-renamer/readme.md

 Either change the output directory or remove the existing file.

 ### **Same Current Filename**
 The LRCFS File Renamer assume that there is only one row per file in the metadata, as such, you cannot have two lines in your metadata csv file that reference the same filename.
-Either remove the duplicate row/rows from your metadata or correct the filename reference to a original file.
+Either remove the duplicate row/rows from your metadata or correct the filename reference to an original file.

 ### **Same New Filename**
 The LRCFS File Renamer creates filenames based on the metadata supplied.
 If two rows in the metadata have the same values this can result in two filenames that would be the same.
 Ensure that all the required columns for the listed files differ so that unique filenames will be generated.